-9.4.2 Harmonisation and development of ICT solutions and transport documents a una de l'elopinent di 101 solutions una trumsport decuments Area of development Harmonisation and development of ICT solutions and transport documents General findings SuperGreen results indicate that the problem is not as much the development of the systems themselves, but more a lack of appropriate implementation and harmonisation in order to secure information transparency and efficient information exchange.
+9.2 Harmonisation and development of ICT solutions and transport documents

+Area of development Harmonisation and development of ICT solutions and transport documents General findings SuperGreen results indicate that the problem is not as much the development of the systems themselves, but more a lack of appropriate implementation and harmonisation in order to secure information transparency and efficient information exchange.
 Thus, R&D should focus on how this should be facilitated on a Pan-European basis (e.g. case by case specific definition of needs), while also on developing regulatory issues to enhance the use of dedicated ICTs.
-Moreover, there is a need to further streamline and harmonise solutions to fulfil the overall requirements of co-modality and secure interoperability Recommendations Specifically related to transport documents, uniform European procedures and permits will definitely simplify transports, e.g. uniform European certificates and training CVs and documents.
-For maritime transport, an adequate ICT system could not be identified for reduction of vessel waiting times outside ports (i.e. waiting for available quay space), creating an unnecessary increase in local emissions to air.
-It is therefore a need to develop a new system or to upgrade an existing system.
-Here, the mentioned operational measure implemented by Maersk for their deep sea services should be evaluated for SSS industry-wide application.
-In terms of implementing harmonised ICT solutions, more focus should be directed towards performing implementation analysis in order to secure that the benefits outweigh the costs in the most effective manner. • There is also a requirement for implementing available decisions support tools for how to assign icebreakers to other vessels, with the use of already existing (communication)-technologies.
-From D6.2, there are particularly two issues worth mentioning: Information sharing is considered as the basic pillar of supply chain integration.
+Moreover, there is a need to further streamline and harmonise solutions to fulfil the overall requirements of co-modality and secure interoperability Recommendations In order to advance technology up-take of existing solutions, and the development of new ones, a study of all main ports and transportation systems are necessary in order to harmonise the implementation of dedicated ICT systems and solutions (i.e. targeted impact studies).
+Closely related to the above, more focus should be directed towards performing implementation analysis in order to secure that the benefits outweigh the costs in the most effective manner.
+Further elaboration on actions and measures that could reduce obstacles and improve stakeholders' ability to adopt new ICT solutions should be strengthened.
+Development paths to follow are low threshold concepts such as cloud computing for information accessibility and data sharing.
+Another crucial conclusion in terms of ICT is the limitation due to lack of harmonisation and integration ability of systems rather than in the development of the technology itself.
+There are many incompatibility issues among the candidate list of ICT systems making integration a difficult issue, representing a main obstacle and challenge.
+Identified in D6.2 - Policy Recommendations, Final version, the following is worth mentioning: Information sharing is considered as the basic pillar of supply chain integration.
 The merits of taking initiatives for developing interoperable and interconnected solutions at a global scale can be assessed.
-While respecting the different information needs at each level, such initiatives should standardise information and communication protocols in order to avoid data duplication. • Further actions are necessary to close gaps in national River Information Services (RIS) infrastructure and in the provision of services to logistical RIS users across Europe.
-The European and national legal framework on RIS needs updating and the implementation of the "European RIS Services" (e.g. European Vessel Certification Database, RIS Data Management System) is recommended.
+While respecting the different information needs at each level, such initiatives should standardise information and communication protocols in order to avoid data duplication.

-9.4.3 Harmonisation of policies and regulations
+9.3 Harmonisation of policies and regulations

-Area of development Harmonisation of policies and regulations General findings This is an issue for policy implications (i.e. WP6), rather than for research and development within ICT and technology.
+Area of development Harmonisation of policies and regulations General findings Mainly, this is an issue for policy implications (i.e. WP6), rather than for research and development within ICT and technology.
 However, for the harmonisation and development of policies and regulations, a crucial conclusion is that the limit is not in the ICT technologies portfolio but in the willingness to adopt them.
 This is a main obstacle and challenge.
-Recommendations One recommendation for this development area is that an examination of all actions and measures that could limit obstacles and enhance transportation shareholders to adopt them should be carried out.
-E.g. present and market the benefits, penalize inefficiency, analyse industry reluctance and user-friendliness of developed systems, etc. Further, all policies and regulations already existing should be analysed and harmonised (European regulation is needed to favour the transport and reduce the obstacles).
+Recommendations • Specifically related to transport documents, uniform European procedures and permits will definitely simplify transports, e.g. uniform European certificates and training CVs and documents.
+This is an important gap to close towards the realisation of more seamless boarder crossing procedures. • One recommendation for this development area is that an examination of all actions and measures that could limit obstacles and enhance transportation shareholders to adopt them should be carried out.
+E.g. present and market the benefits, penalize inefficiency, analyse industry reluctance and user-friendliness of developed systems, etc.

+• Further, all policies and regulations already existing should be analysed and harmonised (European regulation is needed to favour the transport and reduce the obstacles).

-9.4.4 Developing harmonised transport infrastructure
+9.4 Developing harmonised transport infrastructure